multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.7.0.txt

    This will delete the .cache files in the AD/LDAP cache folder.
    .cache files are used to speed up the AD/LDAP synchronizsation process.
    They are valid by default for 60 minutes.

+ multiotp -log-error "log information"
+   This will write "log information" error in the default log storage.

+ multiotp -log-info "log information"
+   This will write "log information" info in the default log storage.

 Other parameters: